-Top news: Supreme Court reserves verdict in Ayodhya case after 40-day marathon hearing
+Top news: No better place than India for investments, Nirmala Sitharaman says in the US

 J&K: Apple trader from Punjab gunned down by suspected militants in Shopian district

-Suspected militants shot dead an apple trader from Punjab in Jammu and Kashmir’s Shopian district on Wednesday, PTI reported.
+Suspected militants shot dead an apple trader from Punjab in Jammu and Kashmir’s Shopian district on Wednesday.
 This is the third civilian killing in Kashmir in less than two days.

 The trader, identified as Charanjeet Singh, was killed in the district’s Trenz area around 7.30 pm, the police said.
 A man accompanying Singh was injured in the attack and was reportedly admitted to a district hospital in critical condition, they added.